-This approach introduces the MCV Implementers' Resource and walks participants through how it can be used to provide an introduction to evaluation during a workshop, meeting, or conference.
+This approach introduces the MCV Implementer's Resource and walks participants through how it can be used to provide an overview of evaluation during a workshop, meeting, or conference.
 It answers the following questions:

-- Why should we evaluate SPH interventions (includes examples from practice)? - Who is the audience for the Resource, what topics does it cover, and how it can be used in an evaluation? - What challenges may arise during an evaluation and how can they be overcome? - Where can I find further information if I would like to use the Resource in my own training activities?
+- Why should we evaluate SPH interventions? - Who is the audience for the Resource, what topics does it cover, and how it can be used in an evaluation? - What challenges may arise during an evaluation and how can they be overcome? - Where can I find further information if I would like to use the Resource in my own training activities?